n-elie7/Student-record-and-Internship-Job-connector/README.md

-# SRIC - Student Record Internship System
+# Student Record Internship System

-A collaborative CLI-based application for managing student records, internships, and applications with **real-time updates** across multiple users using Supabase.
+A collaborative CLI-based application for managing student records, internships, and applications with **real-time updates** across multiple users using Supabase and adopting MVC Architecture.

 ## Features